swiftlang/swift/docs/ErrorHandling.rst

 runtime, ``try`` can be decorated with ``!``, turning the error check into a runtime assertion that the call does not throw.

-For the purposes of checking error coverage, no calls within a ``try!`` throw.
+For the purposes of checking that all errors are handled, a ``try!`` expression is considered to handle any error originating from within its operand.

 ``try!`` is otherwise exactly like ``try``: it can appear in exactly the same positions and doesn't affect the type of an expression.